la2050/archive/_projects/2016/meetsocal-a-kpcc-in-person-event-series-of-in-community-experiences-to-better-connect-angelenos.md

   ["Social & emotional support","Cultural events","Public/open streets
   gatherings","Total number of local social media friends and connections Angelenos have"]
+project_proposal_impact:
+  - Social & emotional support
+  - Cultural events
+  - Public/open streets gatherings
+  - Total number of local social media friends and connections Angelenos have
+project_proposal_description: >-
+  #MeetSoCal events will bring KPCC to a variety of venues in LA County
+  communities, especially those underserved by public radio.
+We will gather Angelenos to share experiences, ideas, and concerns in formats ranging from panel discussions to artistic performances to listening booths and more.
+  #MeetSoCal will build relationships with new audiences, inform and feed our
+  news coverage, connect people with their neighbors and communities, and foster conversation about civic and cultural issues in LA.
+project_areas:
+  - County of Los Angeles
 project_proposal_best_place: >-
   To quote “Love Poem to Los Angeles” by LA Poet Laureate Luis J. Rodriquez, “This is a multi-layered city.”
 One of the most diverse and dynamic